 Since fiscal 2013, in-house companies and Group companies have been using a workshop handbook created in-house to hold their own workshops, raising the awareness of individuals, and reform the work environment.

-This seminar is packaged to enable in-house companies and Group companies to hold their own seminar.
-More than 2,000 managers from various companies in the Hitachi Group took part by the end of fiscal 2017.
+More than 2,000 managers from various companies in the Hitachi Group took part in the seminars hosted by Hitachi, Ltd. through the end of fiscal 2017.

 Hitachi is revising working styles, seeking to increase productivity through reduction of working hours.
 Efforts include presenting reports on actual situations of long working hours and periodic follow-ups at meetings for senior managers of HR, establishing dayswhere no overtime will be conducted, and sharing and discussing examples of positive work styles.
 In addition, each site has its own unique approach to encourage employees to inform their colleagues of the time to leave the office, post calendars to plan theirvacations, take a paid holiday each month, and secure their "Thinking Time" during which they concentrate on their duties.